The hitting distribution of a line segment for two dimensional random walks: Proof of Theorem

 The function $Q$ is extended to that of reals by

+and similarly for $\La$ and $K_I$.
+(The summation in (\ref{QQ}) can be then replaced by the integration over $y>n_*$.)
+With $Q$ thus extended put

-With $Q$ thus extended put We shall prove the following relations (I) through (VI).
+We shall prove the relations (I) through (VII) given below.
 The symbol $f\asymp g$ means that $C^{-1}g\leq f \leq Cg$.
 Here and in what follows $C$ denotes a positive constant which may depend on the law $P_0[S_1=\cdot]$ but is independent of any variables $x, n, y, s$ contained therein explicitly or inexplicitly and may change from line to line.
-The products of two functions (of two variables) are understood to be that of integral operators in an analogous way to (\ref{QQ}): eg., $\eta q(x,y)=\int_{n_*}^\infty \eta(x,u)q(u,y)du$.
+The products of two functions (of two variables) are understood to be that of integral operators in an analogous way to (\ref{QQ}): e.g., \beqn \eta q(x,y)=\int_{n_*}^\infty \eta(x,u)q(u,y)du \eeqn (the range of the integration is always the half-line $u>n_*$ where $q(u, \cdot)$ is defined).